-Food Standards Scotland's vision is to:
+Food Standards Scotland's vision is:

 Our strategy and vision